check-spelling-sandbox/marp-team-.github/SUPPORT.md

 Please keep in mind that _GitHub issue tracker is not a support forum_.

-In general, GitHub issues is designed for tracking problems occured in project.
+In general, GitHub issues is designed for tracking problems occurred in project.
 A personal question will prevent Marp team focusing to resolve core issues.
 Moreover, users whose same problem will become difficult to find out closed issue.

 You should use [GitHub Discussions] instead.
 If posted questions/discussions into issues in each repositories of marp-team, it would be tagged as [`question` label](https://github.com/search?q=org%3Amarp-team+label%3Aquestion&type=Issues) and even closed in early.